doctrine/orm/docs/en/tutorials/getting-started.rst

 All of the properties discussed so far are simple string and integer values, for example the id fields of the entities, their names, description, status and change dates.
-With just the scalar values this model cannot describe the dynamics that we want.
-We want to model references between entities.
+Next we will model the dynamic relationships between the entities by defining the references between entities.

 References between objects are foreign keys in the database.
-You never have to work with the foreign keys directly, only with objects that represent the foreign key through their own identity.
+You never have to (and never should) work with the foreign keys directly, only with the objects that represent the foreign key through their own identity.

 For every foreign key you either have a Doctrine ManyToOne or OneToOne association.
 On the inverse sides of these foreign keys you can have